lamzaone/gtav-external-triggerbot/README.md

 # GTAV/FIVEM external triggerbot

-Very simple GTAV trigger bot for default crosshair made in python
+Very simple GTAV trigger bot for default crosshair made in python.

+made out of boredon and pure curiousity of how well could pixel detection work in automating tasks inside videogames.
+Why triggerbot and not something else?
+I don't know, this is the first thing that i thought of where the execution and reaction time would be this crucial.

 - Undetected
 - Completely external